berkmancenter/classifurlr/doc/classification_api.md

 **status**

-The status of the request/response data as determined by the classifications.
-The status attribute is a simplified way to examine a classification as it is just a string and will be one of the following: up, down, blocked, or undetermined.
-It is based on an analysis of the available & blocked attributes.
+The status of the request/response data as determined by analyzing the results of individual classifiers.
+The status attribute is a simplified way to examine a classification as it is a string and will be "up", "down".

-**available**

-Confidence, as determined by weighting the results from individual classifiers, represented as a number from 0 to 1, that the given page is available to users connecting via the given ASN .
-A low confidence of being available does not imply that the page is definitely not available.

-**unavailable**

-Confidence, as determined by weighting the results from individual classifiers, represented as a number from 0 to 1, that the given page is *not* available to users connecting via the given ASN .
-A low confidence of being unavailable does not imply that the page is definitely available.
-For example, if the request had timed out, both available and unavailable will be 0 and status will likely be undetermined.

-**blocked**
+**statusConfidence**

-Confidence, as determined by weighting the results from individual classifiers, represented as a number from 0 to 1, that the given page is not available to users connecting via the given ASN due to *intentional efforts* by another party, e.g., the content is a known block page.
-A low confidence of being blocked does not imply that the page is definitely available.
+Confidence, as determined by classifying test data, represented as a number from 0 to 1, that the value given for status is accurate.

 **classifiers**

 An array of results, one from each classifier queried, which help determine the final classification response.

-An individual classifier result will have a name and a weight.
+An individual classifier result will have a status and a weight.
+The data appears in the "included" section of the response.
 These are set by Classifurlr and used to classify a web response.
-Each classifier result will also have one or more attributes giving their individual confidence of the status of the response, e.g., available, unavailable, and/or blocked.

-Classifurlr uses the individual weight and confidences together to determine the overall confidences for the classification.
+Classifurlr uses the individual statusus and weights together to determine the overall status and confidence for the classification.

 ### Redirect Example